-Through Christ the sexually immoral person can change and become pure and an instrument in the hands of the Redeemer.
-Consider the example of John Newton.
-John Piper has written an excellent biography of Newton's life, that I commend to you.
+I find great encouragement in the story of John Newton.
+John Piper has written an excellent biography of Newton's life that I commend to you.
 He begins, "John Newton was born July 24, 1725 in London to a godly mother and an irreligious, sea-faring father.
 His mother died when he was six.
-Left mainly to himself, Newton became a debauched sailor-a miserable outcast on the coast of West Africa for two years; a slave-trading sea-captain until an epileptic seizure ended his career."1
+Left mainly to himself, Newton became a debauched sailor-a miserable outcast on the coast of West Africa for two years; a slave-trading sea-captain until an epileptic seizure ended his career."

 Newton was a slave to sin, and I mean a slave to sin.
 Can a man who is enslaved to his passions change?
+Can he overcome sexual sin, and then, can he resist further temptation in the future?
 Yes he can!

 Concerning John Newton Piper writes, "At the end of his life he is still marveling that he was saved and called to preach the gospel of grace.
-From his last will and testament we read: 'I commit my soul to my gracious God and Savior, who mercifully spared and preserved me, when I was an apostate, a blasphemer, and an infidel, and delivered me from the state of misery on the coast of Africa into which my obstinate wickedness had plunged me; and who has been pleased to admit me (though most unworthy) to preach his glorious gospel.""
+From his last will and testament we read: 'I commit my soul to my gracious God and Savior, who mercifully spared and preserved me, when I was an apostate, a blasphemer, and an infidel, and delivered me from the state of misery on the coast of Africa into which my obstinate wickedness had plunged me; and who has been pleased to admit me (though most unworthy) to preach his glorious gospel."